andfanilo/lyon2/docs/k8s.md

         - In another Command line, run `kubectl get deploy api-deploy --watch` to watch deployment state in real time
         - Destroy one of the pods: `kubectl delete pod api-deploy-<id>`
         - Analyze the watch.
 Did it self-heal?
 Confirm by listing all pods.
+    - In the YAML file, change the number of replicas, then reapply the file `kubectl apply -f deployment.yaml`.
+Watch as the number of replicas grow or shrink depending on the number you entered.

     ??? abstract "Here's a breakdown of the YAML file"
         ```yaml